 Virtually anyone can complete the steps to have a SharePoint site set up.
-Other people might need to be involved including a business owner, who would sign the SLA for the department, and technical support personnel if the area will be using local resources to configure and manage their SharePoint site.
+Other people who might need to be involved include a business owner, who would sign the SLA for the department, and technical support personnel if the area will be using local resources to configure and manage their SharePoint site.

 When is scheduled maintenance?
 Will I be able to use SharePoint during this time?

 Scheduled maintenance is from 12:00 a.m. to 6:00 a.m.
 Fridays.
 SharePoint will remain up and running during the majority of this time, but could be intermittently unvailable during these hours as maintenance operations are completed.
 If downtime is expected, the SharePoint team will notify the community using the SharePoint-Notice listserv.

 How can I get added to the Listserv?

 Email email@example.com and you can be added.
 There are two listservs, one for general information about training, user group meetings, and the like while the other is for downtime notices.
 You can choose to be added to either or both, just indicate in your email which messages you would like to receive.

 If there is specific functionality I need, how do I request it?